brentp/go-chartjs/README.md

       Xs() []float64
       // Optional Y values.
       Ys() []float64
-      // Rs are used to size points for chartType `Bubble` Rs() []float64
+      // Rs are used to size points for chartType `Bubble`.
+If this returns an
+      // empty slice then it's not used.
+      Rs() []float64
   }
 ```